 Prostate cancer impacts not just the physical health of the individual but also their emotional and social health.
 A study of patients and their partners compared satisfaction with treatment, worry about cancer, and the consequences of treatment on their relationship.
 Twenty-five percent said that their personal activities were negatively impacted by prostate cancer diagnosis and treatment and 42 percent reported their relationships with their partners, especially their sexual relationships, were negatively affected.1

 Prostate cancer has been called a couple’s disease.
-Recently, a spouse posted in the Us TOO Prostate Cancer Support Community on Inspire that, since his radical prostatectomy, her husband “has become a different person.”
+A spouse posted in the ZERO Prostate Cancer Support Community on Inspire that, since his radical prostatectomy, her husband “has become a different person.”
 She is “heartbroken” and considering divorce reaching out to the men and women in the community for answers.
 Responses to her posts reveal others have similar struggles:

 “I can tell you that it [prostate cancer treatment] had done damage to me/my marriage also.”

 “Typically, a prostatectomy leads to ED…And that can make a man feel completely inadequate as a marriage partner, which can cause him to withdraw from the marriage emotionally… which could show itself as anger with his spouse.”

 ZERO Prostate Cancer has partnered with Inspire to provide an online support community for those affected by prostate cancer.
 The ZERO Prostate Cancer Support Community on Inspire has over 37,000 members, with around 30 percent women.